- About Us

 Islet cell carcinoma involves cells that secrete a variety of hormones.
 Tumors can be functional and produce high amounts of hormones, or non-functional and not produce any hormones.
 Most islet cell tumors are malignant, but some such as insulin-producing islet cell tumors generally tend to be benign.

-Isolated sarcomas, lymphoma and metastases to the pancreas (particularly melanoma, renal cell cancer and colorectal cancer) scan occur in the pancreas, but these are exceedingly rare.
+Isolated sarcomas, lymphoma and metastases to the pancreas (particularly melanoma, renal cell cancer and colorectal cancer) can occur in the pancreas, but these are exceedingly rare.

 Pseudopapillary neoplasms occur mostly in young women in their teens and twenties and can be malignant.